javmarina/Nintendo-Switch-Remote-Control/README.md

 # Nintendo-Switch-Remote-Control

-Remote control for the Nintendo Switch via UDP or with a single computer. **Pro Controller** emulation in AVR firmware
+Remote play for the Nintendo Switch via WebRTC (with video streaming). **Pro Controller** emulation in AVR firmware.

 This project uses the LUFA library and reverse-engineering of the Pro Controller for Nintendo Switch for remote control of the console.
 It consists on three main parts:
 * GUI: Java project with two programs, client and server.